VSTOPIA/Doctor-Sample-Unit-DSU/README.md

 Click the badge, Run all → the watcher mounts Drive, installs pinned versions, and starts.
 Drop audio into `MyDrive/M4L-Demucs/jobs/audio/`.

+📘 Kaggle (GPU) Option

+Open on Kaggle and Run all:
+- Upload your audio to `/kaggle/working/M4L-Demucs/jobs/audio/`
+- Watcher runs with `DSU_ROOT=/kaggle/working/M4L-Demucs`

 ## Workflows

 ### A) Precise by filename (recommended)